gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

 * The Group Manager MUST return a 4.00 (Bad Request) response in case it cannot retrieve a public key with an accepted format for the joining node, either from the 'client_cred' parameter or as already stored.

+* The Group Manager MUST return a 4.00 (Bad Request) response in case all the following conditions hold.

+   - The OSCORE group supports the pairwise mode of Group OSCORE.

+   - The OSCORE group uses EdDSA public keys {{RFC8032}}.

+   - The public key of the joining node from the 'client_cred' parameter:

+      - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2^255 - 19), see Section 4.1 of {{RFC7748}}; or

+      - Is for the elliptic curve Ed448 and has its Y coordinate equal to -1 or 1 (mod p), with p =  (2^448 - 2^224 - 1), see Section 4.2 of {{RFC7748}}.

 * When receiving a 4.00 (Bad Request) response, the joining node SHOULD send a new Joining Request to the Group Manager, where: